BehaviorTree/BehaviorTree.CPP/docs/tutorial_B_node_parameters.md

 To create a TreeNodes that accepts NodeParameters, you must follow these rules:

-- Inherit from either ActionNodeBase,  ActionNode, ConditionNode or DecoratorNode.
+- Inherit from either ActionNode, ConditionNode or DecoratorNode.

 - You must provide a constructor with the following signature: